 Best moisturizer for oily mature skin

 She also recommends this oil-free, noncomedogenic moisturizer from Peter Thomas Roth that will give your skin a glow, without getting it greasy.

 According to Dr. Julie Russak, the founder of the Russak Dermatology Group, aging causes “our cells to become less robust and dry up and shrink.”
 As a result, “what we see are lines and dry skin.”
 SkinCeuticals Triple Lipid Restore 2:4:2 is a lipid replenisher that “restores the natural physiological composition of our cell wall” so that “younger, healthier cells” can take over.
 “You can literally feel the ingredients quench depleted skin,” she promises, due to the ceramide and antioxidant-infused formula.
-“This is full of essential lipids like ceramics, fatty acids, and natural cholesterol that all improve the skin barrier and provide deep — but not heavy — moisture, improving texture, fullness, and uneven skin tones,” adds dermatologist Annie Chiu.
+“This is full of essential lipids like ceramides, fatty acids, and natural cholesterol that all improve the skin barrier and provide deep — but not heavy — moisture, improving texture, fullness, and uneven skin tones,” adds dermatologist Annie Chiu.
 “It also contains vitamin E, which supports cell reproduction, helps skin repair itself, and defends skin against environmental damage.”
 Dr. Marisa Garshick is also a fan and recommends using it if you’re using a retinoid.
 “It does a great job keeping the skin moisturized,” she says, “enabling people to better tolerate their retinoid.”
 It’s also a favorite of Hartman’s patients.
 “I don’t usually recommend something so expensive for just a moisturizer, but once they try it, their skin soaks it up and they just can’t get enough.”